davidcai/tada-unstated-ts/README.md

 ## Bundle analysis

 ```
-yarn build --analyze
+yarn analyze
 ```

-The generated analysis report can be found at `<project-root>report/bundle-analysis.html`
+The generated analysis report can be found at `<project-root>/packages/tada-app/bundle-analysis.html`.